RedPointGlobal/redpoint-mdm/README.md

 3. Have a Kubernetes solution available to use. ( https://kubernetes.io/docs/setup/production-environment/turnkey-solutions/ )
 4. Have a MongoDB database server available to use for the MDM application Databases. ( https://docs.mongodb.com/v4.4/installation/).
 This can also be a managed solution like mongo Atlas.
 5. Have a docker ID and provide it to Redpoint Support so they can grant you permissions to pull the MDM container images
-6. Have a license key to activate a Trial for Production License.
+6. Have a license key to activate MDM.
 Contact Redpoint support for an activation key

 ### Install Procedure